berkmancenter/classifurlr/doc/classification_api.md

 ### classification response attributes

+**id**

+The ID of the classification.
+Set by Classifurlr, it Can be used to provide feedback after further analysis or human interpretation.

 **status**

 The status of the request/response data as determined by the classifications.
 The status attribute is a simplified way to examine a classification as it is just a string and will be one of the following: up, down, blocked, undetermined.